-[Downloadable PDF available here and on UPC's website.]
+[Downloadable PDF available here.]

 “Slaughter is different from processing in